Exploitasian short films

 - The entire budget was $25. $15 went to gas, $6 went to energy drinks (Spike and Red Bull) and $4 went to a shooter of J&B Scotch Whisky.

 - During the opening scene—the viewers can hear the priest, JohnMark Wiley, say, “Oh, shit.
 Shit.
 We got a car coming.”

 - The original set of opening credits was the camera recording the computer screen, as the credits rolled.
 Due to legal reasons, it had to be updated.

 - During the radio scene--the viewers can hear Ney whisper, “Go.”
 It was the cue for the voice-over, Felicia Tapia, to read.
 She proceeded to talk next to the camera.
 The radio was off.

-- The house where Wiley found the whiskey was being remodeled to sell was Ney’s old residence.
-The whisky had water in it and was clear.
+- The house where Wiley found the whisky was being remodeled to sell.
+It was Ney’s old residence.
+The whisky bottle had water in it and was clear.
 It should have been filled with tea.

-- During the windmill scene, the viewers can hear the notebook page turning.
+- During the windmill scene, the viewers could hear the notebook page turning.
 Tapia continued to read the script.

 - Wiley’s clerical collar was actually a nicely folded piece of paper towel.
 It was from the bathroom from the gas station.